Coronavirus and Prostate Cancer: The Facts

 The NHS have taken precautions to ensure all urgent and essential cancer treatment is able to continue.

 However, you and your doctor may decide to delay or change your treatment plan.
 This is because some treatments may put you at a higher risk of contracting COVID-19.
 Also, attending appointments at GP surgeries or hospitals could expose you to the virus.
-Your doctor should discuss any changes to ensure you understand why and know all your available options.
+However, your doctor should discuss any changes so that you understand why and know all your available options.

 There may be other changes to the way you receive your care.